 13 May 2016

-This bill would make Personal, Social, Health and Economic education (PSHE) a legal requirement in all state-funded schools.
-It requires PSHE to include Sex and Relationships Education (SRE) and education on ending violence against women and girls, and it sets out initial and continuing teacher training and guidance on how to deliver and inspect PSHE and SRE.
+This bill would make Personal, Social, Health and Economic Education (PSHE) a statutory requirement in all state-funded schools, and require it to include Sex and Relationships Education (SRE) and education on ending violence against women and girls.
+It also requires initial and continuing teacher training and guidance on best practice for delivering and inspecting PSHE and SRE, with related provisions for implementation and oversight.

 Generated 21 February 2026